How Do You Remodel a Shower?

 This system is an extremely effective moisture vapor and stain retarder that is very strong, durable, and allows for plumb, square, and level walls.
 Lath and mortar is the only system that has proved itself for decades.
 There are no seams and creates the required “swimming pool” to keep water from escaping into the homes wall and floor structures.
 Over the last 20 years, other products and systems promising similar results at less cost and faster installation have been introduced.
 None have enjoyed the success of lath and mortar.
 There is simply no substitute for a lath and mortar tile installation.

 Unlike the other systems discussed in this article, I’ve never seen a properly performed mortar system leak, crack, or deteriorate over time.
 I’ve removed countless mortar systems that were 50 plus years old and still looked great with no water vapor damage or cracks in the tile.
 It works – and it passes the test of time.

 When Remodeling Your Shower, Don’t Make This Mistake.

 This is an example of a shower remodel using methods other than lath and mortar.
 How long after the original remodel did this take?
 It only took 5 years for this level of destruction.

 You can easily see there was no hot mop.
 It’s also evident that the shower pan and shower itself used a sheeting product.
 Don’t believe hype and a low price!

-The cost of the original shower remodel, repairing this damage, then doing the job right, far exceeded what it would have cost to do the shower correct the first time.
-There was no savings whatsoever – only lots of extra cost.
-The frustration of being without a shower (again) added to the client’s aggravation and anxiety.
+The cost of the original shower remodel, repairing the damage, and then doing the job right the second time, far exceeded what it would have cost to do the shower correct the first time.
+There was no savings whatsoever – only lots of extra costs and frustration.
 Do it right the first time and save big!